UmerSharif/Vuejs-Todo/README.md

 This is a vuejs to do app with Vuex.
-It has all the basic CRUD functionalities with very good design.
+It has all the basic CRUD functionalities with very good design. the idea was to make the app using the Vue state management Vuex using mutation.

 ## Project setup
 ```